How hooks work

 partially painting the new render resulting UI.
 Which makes us often say:

-runs before the browser's paint.
+useLayoutEffect runs before the browser's paint.

-runs at the same time as ClassComponent
+useLayoutEffect runs at the same time as ClassComponent lifecycle methods

-(componentDidMount
+(componentDidMount and componentDidUpdate)

 Signature

-Same as other effects, the useInsertionEffect
+Same as other effects, the useInsertionEffect is defined as follows:

 function useLayoutEffect(